-- Keep Score Update your daily/weekly results and enter them on your Monthly/Quarterly ScoreCard so you can review your results monthly and other and other frequencies. - 2.
-Review Last Month's Goal vs. Actual Performance Stop and reflect on the last month.
+- 1. Review Last Month's Goal vs. Actual Performance Stop and reflect on the last month.
 What's going well?
 What are your opportunities for improvement?
-What kinds of things can you do to improve? - 3.
+What kinds of things can you do to improve? - 2.
 Update Recommendations/Referrals & Case Open Lists Record or check the status of all prospects and open cases.
 This becomes your "Hot List" of cases to be developed or closed during the upcoming month, which will initiate your contact call list.
 Record these in the daily "Will Do's" sections of the upcoming month.

-- 4. Update Business Record Using the section in the back, post all business submitted, issued and paid throughout the month, as well as business-in-transfer.
-Be sure to track MDRT credits - 5.
-Prepare for PEP/One-on-one Coaching and Sales Team Meeting Bring your planner and any tracking reports to review your results in detail with your manager. - 6.
+- 3. Update Business Record Using the section in the back, post all business submitted, issued and paid throughout the month, as well as business-in-transfer.
+Be sure to track MDRT credits - 4.
+Prepare for PEP/One-on-one Coaching and Sales Team Meeting Bring your planner and any tracking reports to review your results in detail with your manager. - 5.
 Review Recommendation/Referral Tracker & Referral Scripts Recommendations/Referrals and personal introductions are the life blood of a successful financial services practice.
-Review your exist ing list (inventory) of referrals.
+Review your existing list (inventory) of referrals.
 Check the quantity and quality of your existing referrals.
 Determine how many of these you will call each day and record this goal in the "Will Do's" sections.
 This is also the time to review your list of names that you are going to suggest to prospects and clients to help prompt their referral efforts.
 An example might be a roster of Associates in a law firm or a list of company officers.
 This is also an excellent time to review your referral language.
 Are you comfortable with the content?
-Have you mastered it? - 7.
+Have you mastered it? - 6.
 Complete Mileage & Expense Reports No business achieves its full potential without good financial records.
 The mileage and expense form in the back of the Sales Activity Manager can help keep you profitable.
 (The master copy in the back is meant for copying.
 We recommend you affix receipts to each month's report and store them separately.)